 Email servers aren’t the only ones looking for bad emails.

-Service providers are also checking your bounce rate.
+Email service providers are also checking your bounce rate.
 If they see that you are sending too many emails to bad addresses, they may blacklist you.
 This can have even further-reaching implications than spam filtering.

-Some email servers use catch-all addresses, accepting all the emails that aren’t sent to valid email addresses at that domain.
+Some email servers use catch-all addresses, accepting all the emails that aren’t sent to valid email addresses at that business domain.

 There are two problems with this.